SimonaPiz/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Benvenuto sul mio blog"
 ---
+# Benvenuto sul mio blog!

-I'm glad you are here.
+## I'm glad you are here.
 I plan to talk about ...